AstarasC/my-repo/README.md

 # my-repo
-my new repo for software carpentry - Christos
+my new repo for software carpentry - Chris

+hello